SEO Made Simple, A Step-by-Step Guide for 2021

 Cost Per Click (CPC)

 Every keyword has a CPC associated with it.
-These results are specifically for people running paid advertisements campaigns in Google AdWords.
+These results are specifically for people running paid advertisements campaigns in Google Ads.
 However, if someone’s willing to pay for it, odds are someone’s trying to rank organically for it as well.

 Again, if someone’s paying for it, someone’s probably searching for it.
 Now, take the view from CPC with a grain of salt.
 Like everything, there are running their own campaigns bidding on what they THINK is valuable and will generate them a return.
 It might not be backed up by any data at all.
 Double-check those by using organic volume, trends, etc. as a measuring stick.

 Once you’ve done your research, you’re able to look at your competitors and compare notes.
 You’re doing this because a) you need to see if their actual rank in search results reflects your data, b) an idea of what the content on the top search results is like, and c) if there are any gaps in competitors keyword choices that you can capitalize on.

 Competitor research is simply another filter.
 I think of it as an in-depth look at keyword difficulty.
 I’m gauging how much effort they’ve put into their SEO, which gives me an idea of how much work I’ll need to do to begin ranking as high or higher.

 I also take note of any big brands in my way.
 Big brands fall into two groups: resellers, like Amazon, Walmart, Home Depot, etc., and brand names, like Dyson, Cadbury, or Nike.
 In these cases, I accept that they’re number one, and I’ll aim for number two.